Saturday, October 29

 Maud’s Favourite Things Gift Show

 The Historic Leaskdale Church becomes a treasure house of beautiful gifts, home furnishings, decorations, confections, handmade accessories, paintings and crafts.
+Lunch and homemade pie by the slice will be available!

 Community Christmas Concert